xakul/jee.oop/com.ihub.jee.oop/dp/creational/factory/README.md

 ## Scenario

-In these Scenario we handle with a factory that wants to get report their sales and purchase order.We have different atributes for each report which are id , customerID , Total Price and salesOrderDetails for sales order and purchase id ,supplier id ,total price , purchaseOrderDetails for purchase order.Our scope of this project that creating an interface for creating two type order we define via getting value from client.
+In these Scenario we handle with a factory that wants to get report their sales and purchase order.We have different atributes for each report which are id , customerID , Total Price and salesOrderDetails for sales order and purchase id ,supplier id ,total price , purchaseOrderDetails for purchase order.Our scope of this project that creating an interface and factory for creating two type order we define via getting value from client.

 ## Explanation

-In class-based programming, the factory method pattern is a creational pattern that uses factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.
-This is done by creating objects by calling a factory method—either specified in an interface and implemented by child classes, or implemented in a base class and optionally overridden by derived classes—rather than by calling a constructor.
+In class based programming, the factory method pattern is a creational pattern that uses factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.
+This is done by creating objects by calling a factory method either specified in an interface and implemented by child classes, or implemented in a base class and optionally overridden by derived classes rather than by calling a constructor.

 ### Orders.java